Esri/dynamic-situational-awareness-qt/docs/README.md

 - _DSA-Handheld_: intended for a touchscreen mobile or small tablet carried by a person.
 - _Message Simulator_: a supporting utility app used to simulate messages and position reports on a peer-to-peer network in order to test and demonstrate DSA-Vehicle and DSA-Handheld.

 DSA-Vehicle and DSA-Handheld have the same capability, each built for its intended form factor.
-Both apps feature a streamlined, touch screen UI designed for users who often wear gloves or use a stylus in challenging environments, and a dynamic, high-performance display.
+Both apps feature a streamlined, touchscreen UI designed for users who often wear gloves or use a stylus in challenging environments, and a dynamic, high-performance display.
 The apps can be deployed from a USB drive or side-loaded onto the device along with local data and overlays, depending on an organization's requirements.

 ## Capabilities

 - 3D map with navigation controls
 - Own location tracked on the map with various navigation modes
 - Read and display local file data including support for both foundation GIS data and overlays
-- Uses local data formats supported by ArcGIS Runtime such as Shapefile, GeoTIFF, DTED, NITF, Mobile Mosaic Dataset, GeoPackage, and Mobile Scene Packages
+- Uses local data formats supported by the ArcGIS Native Maps SDKs such as Shapefile, GeoTIFF, DTED, NITF, Mobile Mosaic Dataset, GeoPackage, and Mobile Scene Packages
-- Support for sharing information over a tactical network which is ad-hoc, peer-to-peer and low-bandwidth, such as
+- Support for sharing information over a tactical network which is ad-hoc, peer-to-peer, and low-bandwidth, such as
   - Current location reports and distress signal
   - Friendly team position reports
   - Observation reports
   - Markup / sketches
-- Support for military symbology with high performance display
+- Support for military symbology with high-performance display
 - Interactive, on-device, dynamic exploratory analysis with line of sight and viewshed
 - Alerts triggered by spatial rules such as geofences
-- Coordinate conversion between various notations such as DMS, MGRS, GARS and UTM
+- Coordinate conversion between various notations such as DMS, MGRS, GARS, and UTM

 ## Supported platforms

-DSA-Vehicle and DSA-Handheld can be built to run on all platforms supported by [ArcGIS Runtime SDK for Qt]:  Android, Windows, iOS, Linux, and macOS.
-The message simulator, a testing tool, may be built for Windows, Linux and macOS.
+DSA-Vehicle and DSA-Handheld can be built to run on all platforms supported by [ArcGIS Maps SDK for Qt]:  Android, Windows, iOS, Linux, and macOS.
+The message simulator, a testing tool, may be built for Windows, Linux, and macOS.

 # Overview